eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 npm install --save-dev json-server
 ```

-As opposed to the official documentation, I prefer to install locally, per project, so that its version is easily tracked and supposedly anyone could get up and running quickly with a simple `npm install`, without having to install any tool globally.
+As opposed to the official documentation, I prefer to install locally, per project, so it's easy to track down the version and supposedly gives anyone the ability to get up and running quickly with a simple `npm install`, without having to install any tool globally.

 Set it up in your `package.json`:

 ```json
     "db": "json-server --watch db.json",
 ```

 And run `npm run db`, which will start `json-server` under port `3000`, and will serve anything that's in the `db.json` file.

 In our case, we want to serve a fake planet.
 Let's create a file `db.json` with the following content: